 Host the Education On-Site When Possible

-Planners should make every effort to bring the presenters to the physical event, particularly in the case of multi-speaker panels and other sessions where (socially distanced) interaction takes place.
+Planners should make every effort to bring the presenters to the physical event, particularly when arranging panels and other sessions where a lot of back and forth takes place.

-"The interaction and energy onstage become far more authentic and credible [when speakers are there in person]," says Hoare.
+"The interaction and energy onstage become far more authentic and credible," says Hoare.
 "Virtual panels are not as engaging or effective."

 Keep Registration Flexible

-At a time when travel restrictions are changing from one day to the next, hybrid events offer the advantage of giving registrants the confidence that they will be able to take part in some way.
-Today, a person might not be ready to commit to attending in person, but in a few months, travel might look more appealing.
-A planner should make it easy for registrants to upgrade to in-person attendance if circumstances allow — or shift from attending in-person to joining virtually if new restrictions prevent them from travel.
+Travel restrictions are changing from one day to the next, so host organizations need to allow participants to change their plans easily.
+Someone who might not be ready to commit to attending in person today might find the prospect of traveling more appealing in a few months.
+Make it easy for registrants to upgrade to in-person attendance if circumstances allow — or to shift from attending in-person to joining virtually if new restrictions keep them home.

-Find ways to facilitate interactions between the remote and in-person audiences.
-That might mean having a screen onstage, allowing remote attendees to participate in a presentation or ask questions, or providing individual tablets to in-person attendees to allow for one-on-one exchanges with virtual audience members.
+Facilitating interactions between the remote and in-person audiences is the true challenge of hybrid events.
+Solving the dilemma might mean putting a screen onstage to allow remote attendees to take part in a presentation or ask questions; or providing individual tablets to in-person attendees for one-on-one exchanges with digital participants.

 "It's important to blend audience engagement throughout the sessions as much as possible, to keep them all equally involved," says Hoare.
 "The moderator should take as many questions from the in-room attendees as from those online, no matter the numbers."

-Duke Energy Center's Michelle Hopewell suggests flanking the main stage with large screens to help with presentations, and using that as a way to bring in the virtual audience.
+Duke Energy's Hopewell suggests flanking the main stage with large screens to help with presentations, and to bring in the online crowd.

-A hybrid event should represent the best of both meeting approaches, and one of the major advantages of digital events is that the content can be offered on-demand, long after the meeting ends.
-Hybrid events should leverage that benefit.
+One of the major advantages of the digital part of a hybrid event is that the content can be captured for on-demand use long after the meeting ends.